Adaptive Intelligence

 The energy cost of repeated queries

-A single standard Gemini query consumes 0.24 Wh — roughly 10x the energy of a Google Search.
+A single standard Gemini query consumes 0.24 Wh, roughly 10x the energy of a Google Search.
 Across 2B+ daily queries, that adds up quickly.
 100 Gemini queries consume approximately 24 Wh: enough to drive 450 feet, toast 2 slices of bread, or stream Netflix for 15 minutes.

 A large portion of Gemini usage comes from repeated, everyday tasks.
 Redundant prompts asking the same or similar questions multiple times consume unnecessary compute and energy.
-Repeated tasks are an opportunity for smarter reuse — and a well-placed design intervention can shift that behavior at scale.
+Repeated tasks are an opportunity for smarter reuse, and a well-placed design intervention can shift that behavior at scale.

-Energy equivalence100 Gemini queries ≈ ~24 Wh of electricity.
+100 Gemini queries ≈ ~24 Wh of electricity.

 From research to intervention